-Unlimited use.
-Mortgage rates tend to rise and fall throughout the years, and the original HARP program only gave you one shot at a lower rate for the life of the loan.
+- You can use them more once.
+Mortgage rates tend to rise and fall over time, and the original HARP program gave borrowers only one shot at a lower rate for the life of their loan.
 The new HARP replacement programs allow refinancing as often as it makes financial sense, so long as they meet other requirements.

 - Your mortgage insurance transfers to the new loan.
 If you put down less than 20% on your mortgage, you’re probably paying for private mortgage insurance (PMI).
-Even if your value has dropped, you won’t need higher mortgage insurance — the current PMI will transfer to the new loan.
+Even if your home value has dropped, you won’t need new mortgage insurance coverage, because the current PMI will transfer to the new loan.

-No minimum credit score or maximum DTI limit.
-Lenders only review mortgage payment history.
-Even if you’ve racked up debt or have seen a drop in your credit score, you may still qualify.
-That’s because, in most cases, lenders don’t analyze your debt-to-income ratio (DTI), a measure of your total monthly debt compared to your gross monthly income.
+- You may qualify with a low or higher DTI ratio.
+Even if you’ve racked up debt or your credit score has fallen, you may still qualify.
+That’s because, in most cases, lenders don’t analyze your debt-to-income (DTI) ratio, a measure of your total monthly debt compared to your gross monthly income.

-You may get an appraisal waiver.
-Depending on the location of your home and the results of a computer value analysis, an appraisal may not be required.
-That can save you $300 to $400, which is the average cost of a home appraisal.
+- You may get an appraisal waiver.
+Depending on the location of your home and the results of an automated value analysis, an appraisal may not be required.
+That can save you $300 to $400 on the average cost of a home appraisal.

-Waiting periods for major derogatory credit events don’t apply.
-The standard waiting periods for bankruptcy discharges and foreclosures may not apply to the HARP replacement programs.
-However, your credit scores need to be high enough to get a reasonable interest rate to make the refinance beneficial.
+- You may qualify even with major recent financial and credit problems.
+The standard waiting periods for bankruptcy discharges and foreclosures may not apply to HARP replacement programs.
+However, your credit scores need to be high enough to get a reasonable interest rate to make the refinance worthwhile.